pacopedraza/Jenkinsvars/README.md

 # Jenkinsvars
-# Added command to test webkooks
+# Added command to test webhooks on Jenkins.